 On returning home from a long day’s work, Likai couldn’t find her baby.
 However, she was so famished that she ate the cooked meat.
 Afterward, while she was sitting around to slice the betel leaves like most locals, she saw a tiny finger that she recognized.
 Putting together what just happened, Likai was horrified at what she had done.
 Grief and fury drove Likai to the edge of the waterfall from where she threw herself off the cliff.
 Noh in Khasi means jump.
 As a consequence of this heartrending story, the falls is now known as Noh-ka-likai falls.

 So how did you find these stories from the abode of clouds?
-Have you come across any interesting stories during your travels in Meghalaya?
+Have you come across any interesting stories during your travels in Meghalaya or North East India?
 Let me know in the comments below.

 In addition, check out this travel video to know more Meghalaya!

 If you found this post useful and helped you on your travels, then don't forget to share your experience along with a photo with me at email@example.com.